The Home Inspection Contingency Clause Explained

 In a competitive housing market, you can get caught up in the excitement of finally finding the house that’s right for you.
 After all, deals are often based on good faith.
 You may be tempted to skip a home inspection or waive the right to do anything about the findings.
 However, keeping an inspection contingency in the purchase agreement is key to protecting your rights.

-In this article, we’ll go over what a home inspection contingency is and how it works before finishing with how and when you might waive a home inspection contingency.
+In this article, we’ll go over what a home inspection contingency is, how it works and how and when you might want to waive it.
 You’ll get a better idea of how to look out for your own interests when buying a home.

 What Is A Home Inspection Contingency?